brianfarris/Disco2/python_plotting_scripts/discopy/README.md

 Grid objects can be saved as "archives".
 These files are similar to, but they contain all the information needed to construct the grid, as well as a copy of the parameter file.
-That is, a single archive file contains all the information necessary to start a 'disco' run.
+That is, a single archive file contains all the information necessary to start a `disco` run.

 Grids can also output checkpoint files, with boundary zones properly copied to enable running on a parallel machine.